 The Problems Facing Rural Healthcare

 The picture painted is dire, and it is up to us to change this.
-More troubling is predicting that the imbalance is likely to persist or even worsen in the coming years.
+Predicting that the imbalance is likely to persist or even worsen in the coming years is more troubling.
 Most medical students hail from urban centers, and as a result, they are more accustomed to the frantic pace of life in the cities.
 In contrast, rural medical students make up less than five percent of the student body.

 To address these concerns, many medical schools seek out students who are more likely to practice rural medicine.
 They then equip them with the knowledge and skills to succeed in a rural set-up.
 Studies have shown that students who grew up in rural communities are more likely to return there to practice medicine, and in part, this argument has been behind the rise in rural outreach programs.